-Since the Accidental Locavore has been on a chocolate theme lately, here’s a really easy, incredibly good, molten chocolate cake recipe.
+Figuring you might be looking for an easy dessert for the holidays, the Accidental Locavore would like to propose this old favorite.
+It’s a really easy, incredibly good, molten chocolate cake recipe.
 I originally saw it done on Martha Stewart years ago, and have been making it ever since to rave reviews.
 I usually make them before guests come, and keep them in a cool place until ready to bake.
 Make sure you use the best chocolate you can find.
-The other secret is to use small metal brioche tins, they cook much quicker than ceramic ramekins.
+The other secret is to use small metal brioche tins (and if you can find the non-stick ones even better!), they cook much quicker than ceramic ramekins.
 Makes 4 individual cakes (but the recipe can easily be doubled).
 It’s great served with good vanilla ice cream and fresh raspberries.
 This is adapted from Martha Stewart, and John Georges Vongerichten.

 - 8 tablespoons (1 stick) unsalted butter, plus more for molds